Call-for-Code/Embrace-Judicial-Reform/CONTRIBUTING.md

 3. Submit a pull request.
 4. Handle any feedback before the request is merged.
 5. Accept our sincere Thank You!

+## Support

+If you have any questions about how to contribute, reach out to the team through the [support resources](SUPPORT.md).